lmuntaner/tech-introduction-product-people/docs/intro-cs/browsers.md

 A Layout Tree is similar to the DOM but with the position in the screen for each object.

-The creation of the Layout Tree is more complicated than it seems.
+The creation of the Layout Tree is more complicated than it seems and it takes quite some resources and time to be created.

 ### Parse Javascript